Hair

 You’ll find a wealth of tips for how to use a diffuser in our comprehensive guide to using a hair diffuser.

-- Handle with care: Your curly hair is more prone to breakage, especially when wet.
-Instead of brushing, use a wide-tooth comb after applying a leave-in conditioner to gently detangle.
+• Handle with care: Your curly hair is more prone to breakage, especially when wet.
+Use a wide-tooth comb or the Wet Hairbrush after applying a leave-in conditioner to gently detangle.
 Minimise touching your hair to prevent frizz.

 TYPE 3B